TigerzJS/Tigerz/README.md

 ZipCracker that bruteforces the password

 ## Info
 If it doesn't show the password don't worry.
-It will be extracted anyway
+It will be extracted anyway\
+The extracted files will be in the Tigerz folder

 ### Prerequisites
 Python3